|5||Oriyakovica, Veliko Tarnovo|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Sofia air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Sofia is currently 4.6 times the WHO annual air quality guideline value

 Moderate 74 US AQI